You are here

 Opportunities available outside the classroom:

 Cornell offers opportunities to study abroad (a semester or a year) in Israel at Hebrew University, Tel-Aviv University, Haifa University and Ben-Gurion University.
-For details on studying abroad in Israel, contact Cornell Study Abroad.
-For a glimpse of some of what Israel has to offer watch this video.
+Visit Cornell Study Abroad website for details on studying abroad in Israel.
+Watch a video of what Israel has to offer.

 Modern Hebrew courses offered by the Department of Near Eastern Studies: